durudex-old/durudex-post-service/README.md

 # Postgres database variables:
 POSTGRES_URL=postgresql://admin:qwerty@post.postgres.durudex.local:5432/durudex
 ```
-2) Migrate the database using `make migrate-up`.
+2) Set certificates, information can be found at [certs/README.md](certs/README.md).
-3) Generate certificates, information can be found at [certs/README.md](certs/README.md)
+3) Migrate the database, information can be found at [schema/README.md](schema/README.md).

 Use `make run` to run and `make build` to build project.